IDMNYU/DM997X-Thesis-SP15/dm997X_ms_thesis_syllabus.md

 ### COURSE STRUCTURE

 Students are expected to be on time for all meetings, critiques, and presentations.
+Due to the number of students in this class, you will be assigned to group A or B for individual meetings and/or presentation schedules.

 This class will consist of
 * Lecture